-The industry of aftermarket Auto Parts is enormous.
+The aftermarket Auto Parts industry, whether for VW or Japanese bus parts, is enormous.
 These are not necessarily manufactured under the approval and supervision of the original manufacturer but are a great option for average repair and the average car.
 They offer a significant cost advantage and can cost as little as one-tenth the price of the equivalent OEM part.

 You can buy aftermarket parts at a local store or online, but their quality can be questionable.
 Some parts may be truly OEM quality, while others may be inferior or counterfeit.
 Prices may vary widely for the same part, so comparison shopping is important.
 Compare the aftermarket part with the OEM equivalent.
 It will be similar in fit, finish, and materials to the OEM part it’s replacing.
 You can consult any local Auto Parts sales associate for advice on reputable brands.

 These are usually OEM VW parts that have been disassembled, repaired, inspected, and re-tested before they are sold as functioning like new replacement parts.
 Automakers found that remanufacturing is more cost-effective than making a new part from scratch, and the savings can be passed on to the consumer.
 These parts are near OEM quality due to the reuse of OEM VW parts, and dealerships may offer remanufactured part options.
 Remanufactured parts are good in-between value options compared to new aftermarket and OEM parts.